-It'll be difficult to mistake the GT500 for anything but the king of the Ford stable, with swooping angular lines, a bulging vented hood, and winglets aplenty.
+It'll be difficult to mistake the GT500 for anything but the king of the Ford stable, with swooping, angular lines, a bulging vented hood, and winglets aplenty.
 The front features splitter wickers and an aggressive fascia that avoids subtlety, making it obvious that downforce and channeling of the air are the main purposes of the styling decisions.
-LED daytime running lights feature along with the trademark Shelby cobra insignia, while wide fenders house 20-inch wheels which can be had in carbon fiber.
-At the back, a diffuser adds more presence, but the most noticeable feature is the massive wing, which can be had in two sizes.
+LED daytime running lights feature, along with the trademark Shelby cobra insignia, while wide fenders house 20-inch wheels, which can be had in carbon fiber.
+At the back, a diffuser adds more presence but the most noticeable feature is the massive wing, which can be had in two sizes.

-It's easy to assume that the GT500 uses an upgraded version of the GT350's unique-to-Mustang flat-plane crank - after all, the ingredients look almost identical: 5.2 liters, V8, supercharged.
-That's the basic recipe for 760 hp and 625 lb-ft of torque.
-However, this Predator engine uses a more traditional, and presumably more reliable-when-boosted cross-plane, configuration.
+It's easy to assume that the GT500 uses an upgraded version of the GT350's unique flat-plane-crank engine - after all, the ingredients look almost identical: 5.2 liters, V8, and supercharged.
+That's the basic recipe for 760 horsepower and 625 lb-ft of torque.
+However, this Predator engine uses a more traditional cross-plane configuration.
 If it sounds like all that power being sent to only the rear wheels is a bit of a handful, it probably is - which would explain why Ford wants you keeping both hands on the round bit in front of you.
-Although many have decried the choice to equip the GT500 with a seven-speed Tremec dual-clutch transmission, those who have driven the car have all but unanimously concurred that it was the right decision.
-The gearbox shifts with lightning ferocity when you need it to, and can be smooth on the daily commute when that's what you want, too.
+Although many have decried the decision to equip the GT500 with a seven-speed Tremec dual-clutch transmission, those who have driven the car have all but unanimously concurred that it was the right decision.
+The gearbox shifts with lightning-fast ferocity when you need it to, but can be smooth on the daily commute when that's what you want.

 The paddles behind the wheel help you take some control, but in general, you can leave it to its own devices and it'll do the job far quicker and better than a mere mortal can manage.
-This is something of an achievement, as Ford doesn't have a glittering past when it comes to dabbling in dual-clutch boxes.
-For us to say that this one is better even than their ten-speed SelectShift auto is remarkable indeed.
+This is something of an achievement, as Ford has a questionable past when it comes to dabbling in dual-clutch 'boxes.
+To say that this one is better even than their ten-speed SelectShift auto is remarkable indeed.
 Even so, we can't help but wonder how much more fun we'd have with a manual.
-Yes, it'd probably make us markedly slower on a track, but that's not the point.
-Nevertheless, Ford argues that the enthusiast's driving machine is the GT350, which can only be had with an H-pattern, and that the GT500 is the all-out assault weapon for lap time leaderboard dominance.
-Once you're in the driver's seat, however, going as fast as possible will be the only thing on your mind, and the Predator V8 won't discourage you from revving it out and then blipping it down again.
+Yes, it'd probably make us markedly slower on a track, and Ford says that the GT500 is an all-out assault weapon for lap-time leaderboard dominance.
+Once you're in the driver's seat, however, going as fast as possible will be the only thing on your mind, and the Predator V8 will egg you on to rev it out and then blip it down again.

-In the cabin, you get a pair of cupholders up front, a center armrest bin, and adequate door pockets, along with a decent glovebox for small items.
+In the cabin, you get a pair of cupholders up front, a center-armrest bin, and adequate door pockets, along with a decent glovebox for small items.

-With an almost obsessive attention to performance-enhancing detail, the GT500 isn't exactly built to rival the latest Maybach when it comes to creature comforts, nor to give Tesla a run for its money with autonomous driving tech.
+With almost obsessive attention to performance-enhancing detail, the GT500 isn't exactly built to rival the latest Maybach when it comes to creature comforts, nor to give Tesla a run for its money with autonomous driving tech.
 It is a pretty sparse car when it comes to the usual features that manufacturers offer these days, but then again, a Maybach doesn't have Ford's Track Apps.
 This feature allows you to monitor things like acceleration and braking performance, as well as G-forces.
 Also standard are MagneRide adaptive dampers, a valved exhaust system, line-lock and launch control, and a 12-inch digital driver display.
 More common features include a rearview camera, auto headlights, six-way power-adjustable front seats with heating and cooling, dual-zone climate control, and keyless entry.
 Blind-spot monitoring is optional, as are heated mirrors.

 Ford's trusty Sync 3 infotainment system returns for duty in the GT500 with its eight-inch touch display and a nine-speaker audio system as standard.
 The system features a Wi-Fi hotspot, Apple CarPlay and Android Auto, Bluetooth connectivity, a pair of USB ports, and a CD player.
 SiriusXM satellite radio is also included, but navigation is optional as part of the Technology package.
 This package also upgrades the sound system to a 12-speaker Bang & Olufsen setup with a subwoofer in the trunk - helpful for when the quietest exhaust mode just isn't enough to drown out the supercharged V8.